tibbben/geospatial-visualization/syllabus.md

 -   Perform raster math between two raster layers
 -   Visualize and interpret the results from the raster math operation

->  Assigned Reading:

--   TBD

->  Optional Reading:
+>  Assignments:

--   TBD
+-   Choose one theme in *Cartography* (Field 2018) and create a two slide presentation for the next class meeting.

 >  [slide deck](slides/slides100.html){:target="\_blank"}

 *__Week 11 (Nov.
 2):__ Environmental Justice and Vector Analysis in GIS*

 Determine geographical areas that meet several criteria using vector based operations to combine multiple vector layers that represent individual criteria.
-An environmental justice example based on social vulnerabilities in the face of climate change will be used to illustrate these processes.
-An alternative example will use vector-based GIS analysis to identify potential site locations for marijuana dispensaries in San Francisco.
+An environmental justice example based on social vulnerabilities and resilience in the face of climate change will be used to illustrate these processes.

+[//]: # (An alternative example will use vector-based GIS analysis to identify potential site locations for marijuana dispensaries in San Francisco.)

+[//]: # (Office of resilience, Katie Hegemann)

 > Learning Objectives